1st1/async_pep/pep-async.rst

 Example 2
 '''''''''

-The following is a utility class that transforms a regular iterator to asynchronous one.
+The following is a utility class that transforms a regular iterable to an asynchronous one.
 While this is not a very useful thing to do, the code illustrates the relationship between regular and asynchronous iterators.